jjkeith/portfolio/README.md

 ###Upcoming changes
-* Remove materialize dependency and create custom Sass
+* shift from materialize class-based formatting to custom SASS.